 3) Doing ministry is not the same as building a ministry.

 Time, effort, and experience are not necessarily the same as building something.
-Focus your leadership effort in building a ministry.
+So focus your leadership effort on building a ministry.
 Make it bigger, better, and stronger than it was when you started.

 4) You can learn from anyone, even a difficult boss.

 I’ve been blessed with great bosses, but I’ve been close up and personal in consulting roles where this is not always the case.
 This can be true even when the overall environment is good.
-Yet, I always challenge to learn all you can learn even when you are in a difficult situation.
+Yet, I always challenge learning all you can, even when you are in a difficult situation.

 It’s not your job to change or fix your boss, learn from them, and serve them well.